K-12 Programs

 CTE Pathways at Mitchell Community College

-dual language immersion program allows students from two different language backgrounds to receive academic instruction in two languages–English and Spanish.
+A dual language immersion program allows students from two different language backgrounds to receive academic instruction in two languages–English and Spanish.
 The goal is to develop literacy in both languages.
 Each of the dual-language classrooms is comprised of approximately half Spanish-speaking and half English-speaking students.
 For the first year, approximately 90 percent of the curriculum (reading, writing, math, science, social studies) is taught in Spanish and 10% in English.
-Over time the instruction results in 50/50 split of English and Spanish instruction.
+Over time, the instruction results in a 50/50 split of English and Spanish instruction.

-To identify and recognize exemplary Science, Technology, Engineering, and Math (STEM) Schools and Programs, the STEM Schools of Distinction recognition program was developed.
 This program provides a standard definition of quality STEM implementation using the STEM School Progress Rubric as the framework and backbone of the application process for implementing the 5 Overarching STEM Principles.
 Lakeshore Elementary School is a NC STEM School of Distinction.

 Arts, Language & Virtual Learning

 The A+ Schools Program is a division of the North Carolina Department of Natural and Cultural Resources.
 A+ schools develop a creative culture in which the state’s mandated curriculum is taught through collaboration and multi-discipline integration, with the arts continuously woven into every child’s learning experience.
-Scotts Elementary is an A+ Arts Integrated School
+Scotts Elementary is an A+ Arts Integrated School.

 Crossroads Arts and Science Early College, a joint venture between Iredell-Statesville Schools and Mitchell Community College (MCC), provides an honors curriculum with opportunities to participate in the Fine Arts Magnet for Iredell-Statesville Schools (FAMIS), sports and clubs at Statesville High School, as well as Associate’s degrees focused on the Arts and Sciences at MCC for a select group of students.